Workplaces have hundreds of appliances and machines installed to cater to the electrical needs of businesses and employees.

 - When your live body parts come in contact with electricity conductors, you get electric current or shocks.
 If severe, it can (and mostly does) result in burns.

 - Outlets installed close to sources of water in washrooms and other areas where there is a lot of use of water such as pantry/kitchen often result in electrical emergencies.

-- You probably don’t think of light bulbs as a potential hazard, but in areas where inflammable products are kept such as kitchen and storerooms, light bulbs can be a cause of fire outbreak.
-General inflammable items include plastics stuff, aerosol, heating appliances, drapes, upholstery etc.
+- You probably don’t think of light bulbs as a potential hazard, but in areas where inflammable products are kept such as kitchens and storerooms, light bulbs can be a cause of fire outbreaks.
+General inflammable items include plastic stuff, aerosol, heating appliances, drapes, upholstery, etc.